JulienTant/Laravel-Env-Sync/README.md

 composer require jtant/laravel-env-sync
 ```

-Then add the `Jtant\LaravelEnvSync\EnvSyncServiceProvider::class` service provider to your `config/app.php` file, and that's it
+Then, if you use laravel < 5.5,  add the `Jtant\LaravelEnvSync\EnvSyncServiceProvider::class` service provider to your `config/app.php` file, and that's it

 ## Usage